Correct Way to Recycle a Pizza Box Cartoon

 It was only about a year ago that I learned that before you recycle a pizza box, you are supposed to cut out the grease stain.
 Supposedly grease can’t be recycled (at least in that way).
 So has it changed my behavior?
 No!
 Unlike the cartoon, I still throw the whole thing in the recycling bin.
 Let them figure it out at the plant, my conscience is clear.

-86 Responses to “Correct Way to Recycle a Pizza Box Cartoon”
+86 responses to “Correct Way to Recycle a Pizza Box Cartoon”

-1. Marieke says:
+1. Marieke Avatar

 Haha, I must admit I throw the whole box in the recycling bin too! 🙂

-2. Carlo says:
+2. Carlo Avatar

 Geez, I didn’t even know that.
 Once again, Bearman Cartoons has made my life richer!